Les Wexner: Ohio State University

+Fallout from the scandal continued into the 2020s with particular focus paid to the part played by Wexner and his association with Epstein.
+Former wrestlers and their supporters criticized the university's board for failing to look into Wexner and in their opinion covering up the matter.
+Wexner's legal team had been stalling efforts by victims to subpoena Wexner.
+Former wrestlers and their supporters noted that board chair John Zeiger was a close friend of Wexner and that his daughter and law partner was Wexner's attorney.
+Zeiger did not recuse himself from matters regarding Wexner.
+On February 11, 2026, U.S. District Court for the Southern District of Ohio Judge Michael H. Watson denied Wexner's January motion to quash a previous subpoena, ordering him to attend a long-avoided deposition in a case regarding abuses by former Ohio State University staff physician Richard Strauss, who was implicated in the Ohio State University abuse scandal, before committing suicide in 2005.

 Personal life

-In a 1985 article, Wexner discussed that he had trouble sleeping which he attributed to his dybbuk spirit that he dubbed shpilkes, "the demon that always wakes up in the morning with Wexner and tweaks and pulls at him".
-He noted it had been intermittently appearing since childhood, and attributed his driving, his bachelor lifestyle, his business drive to trying to escape the anxiety it caused and always had music playing as he couldn't stand the sound of silence.
+In a 1985 article, Wexner discussed that he had trouble sleeping which he attributed to his dybbuk spirit that he dubbed "terminal shpilkes" (shpilkes being Yiddish for "pin", as in "on pins and needles"), "the demon that always wakes up in the morning with Wexner and tweaks and pulls at him".
+He noted it had been intermittently appearing since childhood, and attributed his driving, his bachelor lifestyle and his business drive to trying to escape the anxiety it caused, always having music playing as he could not stand the sound of silence.
 One girlfriend converted to Judaism and changed her name to "Cohen" after a year of dating Wexner.
 On January 23, 1993, Wexner married Abigail S. Koppel, an attorney.
 The couple has four children.

 Formerly of the Bexley area, Wexner now lives in New Albany, a community northeast of Columbus.
 He owns a 30-room, $47 million, Georgian-inspired estate, on nearly 336 acre, that was built in 1990.
 The estate was, for 20 years, the location of the Annual New Albany Classic Invitational Grand Prix & Family Day (an equestrian show) benefiting The Center for Family Safety and Healing.
 In February 2018, Abigail Wexner announced the end of the event, citing the growing number of equestrian competitions.
 Wexner has owned the mid-18th century Foxcote House in Warwickshire, England, since 1997.
-He carries a "lucky" 1880 silver dollar.

-George W. Bush appointed Wexner to serve in the Honorary Delegation to accompany him to Jerusalem for the celebration of the 60th anniversary of the State of Israel in May 2008.

 Wexner was inducted as an honorary member of the 104th Sphinx Senior Class at Ohio State University on May 7, 2010.